Frame Loom Weaving Tips

 Weaving on a little loom is satisfying and can yield instant gratification.
 However, every now and then, small projects can be more challenging than expected.
-This project was full of “learning moments” and I wanted to pass these nuggets of wisdom along.
+The Bonfire Bag project was full of "learning moments" and I wanted to pass these nuggets of wisdom along.

 Variable weights of weft yarn causing tension issues